shaarang1010/Bikes-api/README.md

-## A poor mans guide to buying a road bike-API: WIP
+## A poor mans guide to buying a road bike-API

 ### A tool that scrapes webpages to search for road, mountain and time trial bikses that a user can't afford